Board of Directors and Staff

 Amy Goldberg, co-founder & Executive director

-Amy Goldberg received a Bachelor degree from Syracuse University and a M.B.A from Case Western Reserve University.
-She has been a management consultant at several international consulting firms.
-Most recently she is an advisor to a media relations firm and a real estate development company.
+She holds a B.S. in Food Systems Management from Syracuse University and a M.B.A in Organizational Behavior from Case Western Reserve University.
 She has held leadership positions as a volunteer at Washington Hebrew Congregation and Sidwell Friends School.

 STACEY LUBAR, development director

-Stacey has volunteered her time and fundraising in support of artistic and dance education initiatives and social service programs for organizations in Washington D.C. such as The Washington Ballet, Thearc, and The Washington National Dream Foundation.
+Stacey is the Development Director of The Anchor Fund.
+She is responsible for all fundraising efforts, grant writing, and all fundraising events.
+She has volunteered her time and fundraising in support of artistic and dance education initiatives and social service programs for organizations in Washington D.C. such as The Washington Ballet, Thearc, and The Washington National Dream Foundation.
 Stacey has held leadership positions at Sidwell Friends School, Washington Hebrew Congregation and sits on the board of Innocents at Risk.

 CARRINGTON tarr, Communications Director